If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 It was awful.
 I felt like a complete failure.

-I understand how you may feel right now.
+You may feel that way right now.

-I will never forget what it was like.
+I’ll never forget what it was like.

 But I recovered, and so can you.
 I’ll show you how.